yuhko-msft/microsoft-graph-docs/doc-stubs/api/recordsmanagement-retentionevent-list.md

 ```

 ## Optional query parameters
 This method supports some of the OData query parameters to help customize the response.
+For example, to retrieve the navigation property for labels,use $expand=labels.
 For general information, see [OData query parameters](/graph/query-parameters).

 ## Request headers
 |Name|Description|